Grove

 Your data is not training data.

 Customer Data is never used to train Grove’s models or any third-party model.
-We have contractual zero-retention agreements with our LLM providers covering all customer-derived inputs and outputs.
+We use commercial API tiers from our LLM providers where data is not retained for model training.

 02